We will talk about the best language to use and teach you how to structure your writing task to get the best results in your IELTS exam.

 The graphs show that overall global consumption is widely dispersed among food types; no one type has a majority share.
 Animal-based foods (meat and fish) do make up the majority of consumption when added together.
 It is important to note, however, that based on the information in this pie chart no conclusions can be drawn about the dietary diversity of an individual person.

 The language to compare two pie charts

 Summarising two pie charts for an IELTS academic task 1 needs careful preparation.
-Here, I am going to focus on deciding the language we need to do this because if we use the correct language, then we have a good chance to obtain a high band score.
+Here, I am going to focus on deciding the language we need because if we use the correct language, then we have a good chance to obtain a high band score.

 Now we need to handle the language of percentages and proportions and, of course, the language we need will vary according to the topic and content of the pie charts.
 That is one reason why it is vital to study the title and any sub-headings of the charts.

 Take this example and decide what type of language we will need to describe it.

 Naturally, we need in the first place language to describe proportions.
 Some keywords are: